The Fatherland

-The Fatherland was a World War I era weekly periodical published by poet, writer, and noted propagandist George Sylvester Viereck (1884–1962), advocating "Fair Play for Germany and Austria-Hungary".
+The Fatherland was a World War I era weekly periodical published by poet, writer, and propagandist George Sylvester Viereck (1884–1962), advocating "Fair Play for Germany and Austria-Hungary".
 Having been born in Munich, Germany, and moved to New York City in 1896, Viereck graduated from the College of the City of New York and directly entered the world of publishing.